Telegraphic Transfer vs Wire Transfer: What's the Difference?

 What Is a Wire Transfer?

-A wire transfer is an electronic funds transfer conducted through a messaging network and advanced telecommunication technologies, either domestically or internationally.
+A wire transfer is an electronic funds transfer conducted through a messaging network and telecommunication technologies.
 This could be between individuals or entities and across either a network of banks or by using money transfer service providers

 For example, domestic wire transfers in Hong Kong are settled using the HK Clearing House Automated Transfers System or HK CHATS.
 Similarly, in the United States, the ACH network plays a dominant role in electronic funds transfers.

-In a nutshell, "telegraphic transfer" and "wire transfer" are mostly interchangeable terms today.
-Both refer to electronically sending money between accounts.
+In a nutshell, "telegraphic transfer" and "wire transfer" mean much the same thing and are mostly interchangeable terms today: sending money electronically between bank accounts.

 A Type of Electronic Transfer